Biodiversity Conservation

 Conservation Law Enforcement

 Despite their vast size, tropical forests are sensitive to disturbances within the ecosystem, and the demise of keystone species, such as forest elephant, can cause the decline of many others.
-Therefore, effective conservation law enforcement is essential in ensuring the fragile balance is kept.
-While bushmeat poaching remains a constant threat, our highly trained ranger team, coupled with positive community engagement, helps to curb illegal activity within the park.
-Odzala’s Information Analysis (IA) unit contributes to the confiscation of ivory, pangolin scales and the removal of AK-47s, typically used for elephant poaching.
+Therefore, effective conservation law enforcement helping to reduce unsustainable, illegal resource use, is essential in ensuring the fragile balance is kept.
+A well-trained ranger team, coupled with positive community engagement, helps to curb illegal activity within the park.
+Odzala’s Information Analysis (IA) unit contributes to the confiscation of ivory, pangolin scales and the removal of weapons used for illegal bushmeat hunting.
 As a result, wildlife numbers are predominantly stable, with some populations increasing.

-A fully functional control room has been completed, with an increased number of operators collecting real-time data using EarthRanger technology that uses data including vehicle movements, ranger team locations, movements of collared animals and illegal incidents, all of which helps the park to respond effectively to information received from teams in the field.
+Using EarthRanger technology, a control room collects real-time data on vehicle movements, ranger team locations, movements of collared animals and illegal incidents, helping the park to respond effectively to information received from teams in the field.
 In addition to basic field ranger training, all rangers receive annual refresher training, including human rights training sessions held in collaboration with Congolese human rights NGO, Cercle des Droits de l'homme et du Développement (CDHD).